 MODE OF DELIVERY

-Hybrid online: 10 hours of asynchronous lessons, 5 hours of tutorial and a final project presentation
+15 hours of hybrid online programme including asynchronous lessons, tutorials and a final project presentation.

 MODE OF ASSESSMENT

 Dr Wu Shangyuan, Department of Communications and New Media, Faculty of Arts and Social Sciences

 Dr Wu Shangyuan is a lecturer at the Department of Communications and New Media at the National University of Singapore, where she teaches media writing and communication management.
 She graduated with a PhD in Communication from Simon Fraser University in Canada, where she also taught and researched media and communication for ten years at the university and college levels.

 Dr Wu’s research areas of interest are journalism in the digital age, with a focus on automated, data and online journalism, as well as global journalism studies, the political economy of communication, comparative media analysis, and development studies.
 She has published in the peer-reviewed journals of Journalism, Journalism Studies, Information, Communication and Society, Journalism Practice, Digital Journalism, and Global Media and Communication, among others.
 Dr Wu has a background in journalism, having worked previously as a senior broadcast journalist and presenter at Mediacorp Radio in Singapore, covering the areas of politics, defense and education.